awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 ## Step 2: Create the Maintenance Window<a name="mw-walkthrough-cli-create-mw"></a>

-Use the following procedure to create a Maintenance Window and specify its basic options, such as schedule and duration\.
+Use the following procedure to create a maintenance window and specify its basic options, such as schedule and duration\.

-**Create a Maintenance Window \(AWS CLI\)**
+**Create a maintenance window \(AWS CLI\)**

-1. Open the AWS CLI and run the following commands to create a Maintenance Window that runs weekly on Sundays at 02:00, in the United States Pacific time zone, with a 1 hour cutoff:
+1. Open the AWS CLI and run the following commands to create a maintenance window that runs weekly on Sundays at 02:00, in the United States Pacific time zone, with a 1 hour cutoff:

    ```
    aws ssm create-maintenance-window --name "My-First-Maintenance-Window" --schedule "cron(0 2 ? * SUN *)" --duration 2 --schedule-timezone "America/Los_Angeles" --cutoff 1 --no-allow-unassociated-targets